standsleeping/design-kit/docs/reference/component-contract.md

 The storybook renders any component module that conforms to this contract.
 A component module is a `.js` file with four named exports: `metadata`, `propTypes`, `variants`, `render`.

 This is a reference spec; it describes the shape, not the motivation.
-For the rationale behind choosing ES modules over Web Components, see `../../../../../prinzfiles/planning/design-kit/modules-vs-web-components.md`.

 ---